Arizona Legal Issues – Legal News that can Impact all of of us.

 But the July 2018 changes will impact cases that are under $50,000 by restricting the number of witnesses that can be deposed, and limiting the number of requests for production of documents and interrogatories.
 These are the central tools for obtaining evidence that can make or break a case.
 Requests for Production mean whether the party can seek evidence from the other side such as contracts, memorandum, evidence of sales, checks, etc. The list of possible documents that are needed depends on the nature of the case.
 Obtaining an initial set of documents can reveal that other documents are needed.
 Interrogatories force the opponent to provide information by answering targeted questions about the case.
 But if your claim is $50,000 or less, you may be out of luck.

 Further, lower tier parties will only get two days to try their case.
 That may sound like a good idea to keep costs down and keep cases moving through the system, but the forced abbreviation of cases can wreck havoc, also.
-If a witness is not cooperating, for example, it can become much hard to convince a judge that more time is needed.
+If a witness is not cooperating, for example, it can become much harder to convince a judge that more time is needed.
 As it is, if a party is having problems getting what they need, the judge will point to the “fast track” rules and push the case along.
 These new “tiers” will exacerbate the problem.